 A sealed record differs from an expunction in that your record will not be entirely erased.
 Some government agencies and any other entities specified in your agreement may still be able to view your criminal history.

-Contact An Attorney To Learn More About Putting Your Past Behind You
+Contact An Attorney To Start Putting Your Past Behind You

 You do not have to be haunted forever by your past mistakes.
 Lackey Law Firm, P.C., can explore your options for erasing or sealing a criminal record.
 Call the firm at 888-705-0307 today to schedule a consultation at our Austin or Fredericksburg locations.
-You may also complete the online contact form.
+You may also complete an online contact form.

 *Main office is located in Austin, Texas.
 All office locations are staffed by appointment only.